John and Sarah Makin: The body-count

 As a result of the examinations by the City Coroner the Makins were charged with causing the death of the illegitimate male child of Amber Murray, on or about 27 June 1892, and committed for trial at the Central Criminal Court.
-They were also charged with causing the death of the illegitimate female child of Horace Bothamly and Minnie Davis about the end of July or the beginning of August 1892.
+They were also charged with causing the death of the illegitimate female child of Horace Bothamley and Minnie Davis about the end of July or the beginning of August 1892.
 John and Sarah Makin were found guilty of manslaughter by the Coroner's Court and committed for trial at the Central Criminal Court.

 Trial

 John and Sarah Makin were put on trial in the Central Criminal Court, beginning on Monday, 6 March 1893, before Justice Stephen.
 They were charged with having, on 29 June 1892 at Redfern, "feloniously and maliciously" murdered Horace Amber Murray.
 They were also charged with having murdered "a certain male infant whose name is unknown" on the same day and at the same place.
-The second count referred to the same child, and was in place in the event of the first charge failing due to a technicality associated with the child’s identity.
+The second count referred to the same child, and was in place in the event of the first charge failing due to a technicality associated with the child's identity.
 The Makins pleaded not guilty to the charges and were defended by Thomas Williamson.
 John Makin crossed his legs and arms sitting in the dock during the Crown Prosecutor's address and the witnesses' evidence.
-His wife hid her face with a handkerchief throughout the day.
+Sarah Makin hid her face with a handkerchief throughout the day.

 Witnesses included Amber Murray who detailed the sequence of events leading to her handing over her infant son to the Makins.
-She identified the clothes found on the remains of the child found under the window of 109 George-street, Redfern, as those that her son was wearing when he was handed over.
+She identified the clothes found on the remains of the child found under the window of 109 George Street, Redfern, as those that her son was wearing when he was handed over.
 The gown was one she had made for the child, and the shirt was identified as one given to her for the baby.
-On the second day of the trial, one of those who gave evidence was Edward Jordan, a horse-trainer, who was locked up in the Newtown police station with John Makin.
-During the confinement he claimed Makin had told him that seven babies had been found, but there was an eighth not yet discovered.
-Makin added that when the eighth was found, "he would never see daylight any more – that was what a man got for obliging people".
-Jordan also claimed Makin had told him, "no doctor could prove that he had poisoned any of the children, because he never went near a chemist".